arkantrust/r-universe/module_4/README.md

   - Filter observations on a data object.
   - Select, transform and create variables in an object with data in R.
   - Join objects with data.

+Here is a [youtube video](https://www.youtube.com/watch?v=-sx0ZG-yUF8) with these topics.

 # Notes